 1st October 2021

 One of the most frequently asked questions we accountants come across seeks to answer what trading vehicle people should choose.
-The answer depends on a variety of factors, which we look at towards the end of this blog, but first, let’s see what the differences are between being a sole trader and running a limited company.
+The answer depends on various factors, which we look at towards the end of this blog, but first, let’s see the differences between being a sole trader and running a limited company.

 Business structure and responsibilities

 A limited company is a business structure where the shareholders are only responsible for their individual investment, hence the name: limited.
-There are two main limited company structures that exist:
+Two main limited company structures exist:

-Private (LTD) companies limited by shares – Most small businesses and freelancers use a private limited company where shareholders own the company divided by shares that cannot be sold on public markets.
+Private (LTD) companies limited by shares – Most small businesses use a private limited company where shareholders own the company divided by shares that cannot be sold on public markets.

 Public limited company (PLC) – Limited companies of a certain size can offer their share for the public to purchase on stock markets to raise funds.
 In return, they then pay dividends to those investors.

-As a sole trader, like everyone else, you need to pay taxes and National Insurance.
+As a sole trader, you need to pay taxes and National Insurance like everyone else.
 The only difference to those in employment is that you do it through an annual self-assessment tax return.
 To complete the return at the end of the year, it is crucial that you keep all income and expenditure records for the year.
 Your taxable income is then worked out on the tax return, and taxes and NI contributions are calculated.

 If you are VAT registered, your records must be kept and submitted digitally per the Government MTD (Making Tax Digital) rollout.